mhostetter/gr-adsb/README.md

 ## Installation
 GNU Radio is a dependency for gr-adsb.
-I recommend installing GNU Radio through [PyBOMBS](https://github.com/gnuradio/pybombs).
+I recommend installing it with [PyBOMBS](https://github.com/gnuradio/pybombs).

-If using the built-in Google Maps webserver, you'll need to install the following Python packages.

-* `$ sudo pip install flask`
-* `$ sudo pip install flask-socketio`
-* `$ sudo pip install gevent`
-* `$ sudo pip install gevent-websocket`
+### Source Build

-To build gr-adsb, follow this procedure.
+To build gr-adsb manually from source, follow this procedure.

 1. `$ cd gr-adsb`
 2. `$ mkdir build`